 \begin{itemize} \item In dimension 3, one finds component groups that are not solvable, namely the simple group of order 168 and its double cover.
 These appeared previously in the analysis of Sato--Tate groups of twists of the Klein quartic \cite{FLS18}.

-\item One also finds for the first time component groups which are too big to be explained by twisting curves, notably the Hessian group of order 216 (which exceeds the Hurwitz bound of 168 for the automorphism group of a genus 3 curve) and its double cover.
+\item One also finds for the first time component groups which are too big to be explained by twisting curves, notably the Hessian group of order 216 (which exceeds the Hurwitz bound of 168 for the order of the automorphism group of a genus 3 curve) and its double cover.

 \item While in dimension 2 it is nearly automatic that every Sato--Tate group that can be realized occurs for the Jacobian of a curve, this is less clear in dimension 3.
 In some cases, there appears to be an obstruction even to constructing a realization that admits a principal polarization, although we do not attempt to prove this here.